project-talan/tln-cli/README.md

   ```

 ## Quick start
-Let say, you've joined Calbro.com company to head software project development.
+Let's say, you've joined Calbro.com company to head software project development.
 You will need to build new service as part of multiple already in-production applications.
 First of all, you will configure your local development environment, checkout existing projects and create initials structure for the project.

 ### Local development environment home